emu-computer-science/insurance-premium-classifier/README.md

 ![react step 3](https://github.com/seanpolid/insurance-premium-classifier-photos/blob/main/react-3.png)
 <br/><br/>

 <p>4.
 A link will have popped up after running the command above.
 Now click on the link (you may need to hold 'ctrl').
-Your default browser now should have called our local development server (which runs on port 5173) and you should see the page below.</p>
+Your default browser now should have called our local frontend development server (which runs on port 5173) and you should see the page below.</p>

 <br/><br/>
 ![react step 4](https://github.com/seanpolid/insurance-premium-classifier-photos/blob/main/react-4.png)